Where to find the best pizzas in Hanoi?

 3. Cugini Ristorante Italiano

-Opened over 6 years ago through a partnership between the Cousins’ restaurant owner and an Italian chef, Cugini strives to be recognized for more than just its pizzas.
+Opened nearly 10 years ago through a partnership between the Cousins’ restaurant owner and an Italian chef, Cugini strives to be recognized for more than just its pizzas.

 Their menu includes fresh pasta, Italian tapas, regularly changing chef’s specials, and an extensive wine list.